 Then on the resulting screen, you would just fill out the online form with the relevant info and then click submit.

-In most cases, if you get a random Chime card in the mail it’s often a bad sign that means someone has fraudulently used your info to try to open a new Chime bank account.
+- If you get a random Chime card in the mail, it’s often a bad sign that someone has fraudulently used your info to try to open a new Chime account.

-If this is the case, you definitely need to take action to protect your banking history and finances.
+- If this is the case, you definitely need to take action to protect your history and finances.
 Failing to do so could be a costly mistake.

-As an added layer of protection, it is recommended that you add fraud alerts to the 3 main credit bureaus also as at this point you really don’t know what else this person has access to so it’s best to protect yourself.
+- As an added layer of protection, it is recommended that you add fraud alerts to the 3 main credit bureaus also – at this point you really don’t know what else this person has access to, so it’s best to protect yourself.